-- 4. Remove the outer burner door located below the gas control. - 5.
+- Remove the outer burner door located below the gas control. - 5.
 Wait five (5) minutes to clear out any gas.
-If you then smell gas, (STOP!
+If you then smell gas, STOP!
 Follow "B" in the safety information above on this label.
 If you don't smell gas, go to next step. - This unit is equipped with a push button pilot ignitor, which is used to light the pilot.
-Locate the ignitor on the gas control. - Turn gas control knob counterclockwise to "PILOT", 7.
-SEE FIGURE "B". - The pilot is located on the right side of the burner.
+Locate the ignitor on the gas control. - Turn gas control knob counterclockwise to "PILOT", see Figure "B". - The pilot is located on the right side of the burner.
 It can be located by looking through the glass view port while pressing the piezo ignitor button several times.
-Look for a spark at the pilot location, FIGURE "D".
+Look for a spark at the pilot location, see Figure "D".

 - Once the pilot has been found, push the gas knob all the way down.
 Immediately press the pilot ignitor button rapidly (4) to (5) times.
-If the pilot will not light, repeat step (3) through (9). - Continue to hold the gas control knob down for about one (1) minute after the pilot is lit.
+If the pilot will not light, repeat step (3) through (9). - 10.
+Continue to hold the gas control knob down for about one (1) minute after the pilot is lit.
 Release the gas control knob and it will pop back up.
 Pilot should remain lit.
 If it goes out, repeat step (3) through (9).
-It may take several minutes for air to clear the lines before the pilot will light. - If knob does not pop up when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob clockwise nto "OFF" and call your service technician or gas supplier.
-SEE FIGURE "A". - Once the pilot flame is established replace the outer burner door. - At arms length away, turn gas control knob counterclockwise to "ON".
-SEE FIGURE "C". - Set thermostat to desired setting.
-13.
+It may take several minutes for air to clear the lines before the pilot will light. - If knob does not pop up when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob clockwise to "OFF" and call your service technician or gas supplier, see Figure "A". - Once the pilot flame is established replace the outer burner door. - 12.
+At arms length away, turn gas control knob counterclockwise \(\chi \) to "ON", see Figure "C". - 13.
+Set thermostat to desired setting.